clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ![skeleton-files](/assets/img/2022-09-30-building-vscode-ghidra-python-skeletons/skeleton-files.png){: .shadow }_Skeleton Java Files_

-I didn't see any other template examples on Github, but thanks to `astrelsky` I had inspiration.
+I didn't see any other template examples on GitHub, but thanks to `astrelsky` I had inspiration.

 ## The First Attempt - ghidra-python-vscode-skeleton v1